kenebebh/my-blog-backend/module8.md

 - Never store sensitive data in JWT payload
 - Implement proper logout mechanisms
 - Use secure cookie flags (HttpOnly, Secure, SameSite)

+///////////////////////////////////////////////////////////////////////////////////////////////////////

+What is Hashing?
+Hashing is the process of converting an input string of any length into a fixed-size string of characters, called a hash value or simply a hash.
+It's a one-way function, meaning it's computationally infeasible to reverse the process and get the original input from the hash.
+Password hashing is a security measure that protects user data by ensuring that passwords are never stored in plain text.

+What is a Salt?
+A salt is a unique, randomly generated string of data that is appended to a password before it is hashed.
+Each user's password gets a different salt, even if they have the same password.
+The primary purpose of using a salt is to prevent rainbow table attacks, where an attacker uses a pre-computed table of hashes to quickly find a password.
+Because each password has a unique salt, the resulting hash is also unique, making rainbow tables ineffective.

+Password Hashing with bcrypt
+Bcrypt is a strong password hashing algorithm that uses a variable number of iterations to make it computationally expensive for attackers to crack.
+Unlike simple hashing algorithms, bcrypt incorporates a salt, which is a random string of data added to the password before hashing.
+This makes it difficult to use pre-computed rainbow tables to crack passwords.

+Here is a code example for hashing a password with bcrypt in Node.js using the bcrypt library:

+const bcrypt = require('bcrypt');

+const password = 'mysecretpassword';
+const saltRounds = 10; // The cost factor

+bcrypt.hash(password, saltRounds, (err, hash) => {
+if (err) {
+// Handle error
+}
+console.log('Hashed Password:', hash);
+});

+To check if a password matches a hash:

+bcrypt.compare(password, hash, (err, result) => {
+if (result) {
+// Passwords match
+} else {
+// Passwords don't match
+}
+});

+////////////////////////////////////////////////////////////////////////

+What is a JWT token?

+JWT stands for JSON Web Token.
+It’s a compact, secure way of transmitting information between two parties (usually the server and the client) as a JSON object.

+A JWT typically has 3 parts (separated by dots):

+Header → contains metadata about the token (e.g., algorithm used).

+Payload → contains the actual data/claims (e.g., user ID, role, expiration time).

+Signature → ensures the token hasn’t been tampered with.

+Example JWT (shortened):

+xxxxx.yyyyy.zzzzz

+How JWT works in a web app

+A user logs in with their credentials.

+The server verifies the credentials.

+The server generates a JWT with the user’s details (like userId, role, etc.) and signs it with a secret key.

+The JWT is sent to the client (usually stored in localStorage, sessionStorage, or a cookie).

+For subsequent requests, the client includes the JWT (commonly in the Authorization header as Bearer <token>).

+The server validates the token signature.
+If valid, it trusts the data inside (like user identity).

+Why most modern web apps use JWT

+✅ Stateless authentication: The server doesn’t need to keep a session in memory.
+The JWT itself carries all the necessary info.

+✅ Scalable: Since no session state is stored on the server, multiple servers (or microservices) can easily verify the token as long as they share the secret key/public key.

+✅ Secure (when used properly): Tokens are signed (and optionally encrypted).
+The server can detect if someone tries to tamper with them.

+✅ Flexible: JWT can be used not just for authentication, but also for securely passing information between services (API-to-API communication).

+✅ Widely adopted: Supported in almost all frameworks, libraries, and APIs, making it the go-to choice for modern apps (SPAs, mobile apps, microservices).

+👉 In short: JWT tokens let web apps handle authentication and authorization securely in a stateless, scalable way.